tscanlin/developers.optimizely.com/src/content/android/faqs/index.md

 <a name="howandroidworks"></a>
 ##### *Q: How does the SDK work?*
 *A:* Optimizely is implemented through an SDK and the Optimizely datafile.
 To get started with Optimizely and run your first experiments, you simply need to install the SDK and add one line of code to your app.
 The SDK will download the datafile which is comprised of JSON and contains all of the experiment and goal information necessary to deploy and control experiments and return data to our reporting.
 The data file is hosted on our CDN and follows the attached schemas for iOS and Android.
-You may view your datafile at cdn.optimizely.com/json/android/1.0/<project_id>.json .
+You may view your datafile at cdn.optimizely.com/json/android/1.0/&lrproject_id&rt.json.
+Replace "1.0" in the example with the version of the SDK that you are using.
 For more details, you can refer to the following [article](https://help.optimizely.com/hc/en-us/articles/205014107-How-Optimizely-s-SDKs-Work-SDK-Order-of-execution-experiment-activation-and-goals).
 The platform works as shown below:

 *SDK Contents:*
 - Data File Contents